-In February 2022, the Company adopted the 2022 Inducement Equity Plan (the "2022 Plan"), under which 4,000,000 shares of common stock were initially reserved for issuance.
-The 2022 Plan allows for the issuance of NSOs, RSAs, SARs, RSUs, and stock bonus awards.
+In February 2022, the Company adopted the 2022 Inducement Equity Plan (the "2022 Plan"), under which 4,000,000 shares of Common Stock were initially reserved for issuance.
+The 2022 Plan allows for the issuance of NSOs, RSAs, SARs, RSUs, and stock bonus awards, subject to certain eligibility requirements.
 The Board of Directors determines the period over which grants become exercisable and grants generally vest over a four-year period.
-As of March 31, 2022 only RSU grants have been made under the 2022 Plan and there were 3,295,556 shares remaining available for grant.
+As of June 30, 2022 only RSU grants have been made under the 2022 Plan and there were 2,276,253 shares remaining available for grant.
 Grant activity under the 2022 Plan is described below.